+The OKR methodology differs in one crucial way from established goal setting and performance management approaches: it not only defines, how to set goals, but also how to achieve them.
 Methodologies for setting goals have evolved since the 1950s.
-Management by Objectives (MBOs) is a framework based on a business’s needs and goals.
-The aim of MBO objectives is to identify the main goals of employees or teams and prioritize alignment between activity and outcome.
-MBOs were developed by Peter Drucker in his 1950s book The Practice of Management1 based on a tenet of human nature: a course of action chosen by a group of people is more likely to be seen through.
+Management by objectives (MBOs) is a framework based on a business’s needs and goals.
+The aim of MBO is to identify the main goals of employees or teams and prioritize alignment between activity and outcome.
+MBOs were developed by Peter Drucker and introduced publicly in his 1950s book The Practice of Management1 based on a tenet of human nature: a course of action is more likely to be seen through if it has been chosen by the group of people responsible for its execution.
 MBOs have enjoyed tremendous popularity with corporations, including Credit-Suisse, Hewlett Packard and Intel.

 OKRs evolved from MBOs, offering further clarity by outlining how the company defines success.
 Developed by Andy Grove and John Doerr in the 1970s, OKRs help teams and organizations reach their goals through identifiable and measurable results.
 By design, the OKR framework works across teams to create a standard the whole company can adopt.
 OKRs give purpose to teams and organizations.